apricote/hcloud-csi-driver/README.md

+## DEPRECATION WARNING: This Driver is deprecated in favor of the [official driver by Hetzner Cloud](https://github.com/hetznercloud/csi-driver).

 # hcloud-csi-driver [![Build Status](https://travis-ci.org/apricote/hcloud-csi-driver.svg?branch=master)](https://travis-ci.org/apricote/hcloud-csi-driver)

 > This driver is based on the excellent CSI Driver for DigitalOcean.
 You can find the original source at https://github.com/digitalocean/csi-digitalocean.